yaxue1123/photochemcad/README.md

 # Photochemcad 2.0 🔅

 [Old website](http://www.photochemcad.com/photochemcad_server_backup_20180814/index.html) for photochemcad is a static version with hundreds of pages built mannually and no backend database.
-The new version [Photochemcad 2.0](http://www.photochemcad.com/) started from scratch, used modern web responsive design and built both front-end as well as back-end.
+The new version [Photochemcad 2.0](http://www.photochemcad.com/) started from scratch, used modern web responsive design and built both frontend as well as backend.
 All 339 compounds' information were migrated to MySQL tables, including data source from excel files as well as web scraping from the old website via *XPath* by Python.

 ## Technology Stack

-PHP, MySQL, HTML5, CSS3, JQuery, AJAX, Echarts, Responsive Layout, XAMPP.
+PHP, MySQL, HTML5, CSS3, JQuery, AJAX, Echarts, XAMPP.

-## Design Process
+## Design Principle

 This website's stakeholder is Professor Jonathan Lindsey and his team, and target users are mainly chemists in photochem fields.
 In the design process, I put users in the first place, abandoned bulky styles and only emphasize important information in the straightforward and academic way.
 Also, I followed rule of agile development, adjusting website style as well as functiosn as the requirements from the stakeholder evolved.